 The flowchart is shown in Figure YY.
 The processes are as follows.

-P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the WSO through the WSO registration procedure as specified in 5.2.3.1 WSO registration procedure.
+P#1 P#1 is the procedure operated at the CDIS where the CDIS obtains the receiver information of the GCO through the WSO registration procedure as specified in 5.2.3.1 WSO registration procedure.

 P#2 In this stage the CM optimize the spectrum utilization of GCOs within the limit of the available spectrum.